-World's biggest wealth fund blacklists 4 Canadian energy firms for greenhouse emissions | CBC News
+Trudeau says wealth fund blacklisting of Alberta companies a wake-up call on climate change action | CBC News

-World's biggest wealth fund blacklists 4 Canadian energy firms for greenhouse emissions
+Trudeau says wealth fund blacklisting of Alberta companies a wake-up call on climate change action

-Decision was based on recommendations from the fund's ethics watchdog
+Norges Bank decision based on recommendations from fund's ethics watchdog

-The Norwegian central bank on Wednesday excluded four Canadian oil and gas companies from its $1-trillion wealth fund, the world's largest, for producing too much greenhouse gas emissions, its first use of carbon emissions as a criterion to blacklist firms.
+Prime Minister Justin Trudeau says news that one of the world's largest investment funds will exclude four Canadian oilsands producers from consideration for investing is part of a continuing shift in global attitudes for which oil companies will have to adjust.

-Canadian Natural Resources Ltd, Cenovus Energy Inc , Suncor Energy Inc, and Imperial Oil Ltd were excluded from the fund due to "unacceptable greenhouse gas emissions," Norges Bank said in a statement.
+On Wednesday, Norges Bank Investment Management, which manages Norway's sovereign wealth fund, announced it would stop investing in Calgary-based Canadian Natural Resources Ltd., Cenovus Energy Inc., Suncor Energy Inc. and Imperial Oil Ltd. after concluding they produce unacceptable levels of greenhouse gas emissions.

+"We've seen investors around the world looking at the risks associated with climate change as an integral part of investment decisions they make," said Trudeau on Wednesday in response to a reporter's question.

+"That is why it is so important for Canada to continue to move forward on fighting climate change and reduce our emissions in all sectors.… I can highlight that many companies in the energy sector have understood that the investment climate is shifting and there is a need for clear leadership and clear targets to reach on fighting climate change to draw on global capital."

-The decision was based on recommendations from the Council on Ethics, the fund's ethics watchdog, because of the companies' carbon emissions from production of oil to oil sands, the central bank said.
+The decision was based on recommendations from the Council on Ethics, the fund's ethics watchdog, because of the companies' carbon emissions from production of oil, the central bank said.

 Carbon emissions became a criterion for exclusion from the fund four years ago, and in 2017 the Council on Ethics recommended "a small handful" of firms be blacklisted for producing too much greenhouse gas emissions in either the oil, cement and steel sectors.